pjss1223/tLaSDI/README.md

 We are thankful to the authors for providing the codes.

+J. S. R. Park was partially supported by Miwon Du-Myeong Fellowship via Miwon Commercial Co., Ltd. and a KIAS Individual Grant (AP095601) via the Center for AI and Natural Sciences at Korea Institute for Advanced Study.
+J. S. R. Park would like to thank Dr. Quercus Hernandez and Zhen Zhang for their helpful guidance on the implementation of TA-ROM and GFINNs.
+S. W. Cheung and
+Y. Choi were partially supported for this work by Laboratory Directed Research and Development (LDRD) Program by the U.S. Department of Energy (24-ERD-035).
+Y.
-Y. Choi was supported for this work by the US Department of Energy under the Mathematical Multifaceted Integrated Capability Centers -- DoE Grant DE -- SC0023164; The Center for Hierarchical and Robust Modeling of Non-Equilibrium Transport (CHaRMNET).
+Choi was partially supported for this work by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, as part of the CHaRM- NET Mathematical Multifaceted Integrated Capability Center (MMICC) program, under Award Number DE-SC0023164 at Lawrence Livermore National Laboratory.
+Y. Shin was partially supported for this work by the NRF grant funded by the Min- istry of Science and ICT of Korea (RS-2023-00219980).

 ## License
 tLaSDI is distributed under the terms of the MIT license.
 All new contributions must be made under the MIT license.
 See